Parametric transformations between the Heun and Gauss hypergeometric functions: Identities between the Heun and hypergeometric functions

+Quadratic Gauss-to-Heun transformations apply to Gauss hypergeometric functions without any restriction of their parameters.
+The underlying reason is that a quadratic covering branches only above 2 points, and if the branching is above the singularities of the hypergeometric equation, there are exactly 4 points above those singularities.
+Here are explicit formulas:

 They were first indicated by Kuiken in \cite{Kuiken}.
-Other possible polynomials $\varphi(x)$ for quadratic transformations between hypergeometric and Heun equations are $1-x^2$, $(1-x)^2$, $(2x-1)^2$.
+Other possible polynomials $\varphi(x)$ for quadratic transformations between the hypergeometric and Heun equations are $1-x^2$, $(1-x)^2$, $(2x-1)^2$.
 Fractional-linear transformations of $P$-symbols for the 192 Heun functions and the related Kummer's 24 hypergeometric functions give a set of another 30 rational functions of degree 2 that transform the general hypergeometric equation to Heun's equations (with a prefactor, in general).
 The 30 rational functions are given in \cite{Kuiken} in the context of the degenerate case $ab=q=0$.
-If we are not concerned about the prefactor, there is no distinction between quadratic transformations to degenerate or non-degenerate Heun equations.

 Like for hypergeometric quadratic transformations (\ref{eq:quadr1})--(\ref{eq:quadr3}), we have two different choi\-ces for $x=0$: a branching point and a non-branching point.
 Accordingly, identities (\ref{H-2F1 2tr}) and (\ref{H-2F1 3tr}) are related by fractional-linear transformations (\ref{frlin2f1}), (\ref{frlinha})--(\ref{frlinhb}), whereas identity (\ref{H-2F1 1tr}) cannot be related to them by the fractional-linear transformations.
 To derive (\ref{H-2F1 1tr}) from (\ref{H-2F1 2tr}), one can observe that the functions